by Bram Stoker

 How It All Goes Down

 Meanwhile, Dracula has arrived in England, but hasn't shown himself yet.
 A patient in Dr. Seward's hospital, Renfield, continually captures and eats insects, spiders, and birds and says that the "Master" is coming soon.
-Lucy starts acting weird – she seems to be losing blood, but no one knows where the blood's going.
-Her fiancé, Lord Arthur Holmwood, gets worried, and Jack Seward sends for his friend and mentor, Van Helsing, to check her out.
+Lucy starts acting weird—she seems to be losing blood, but no one knows where the blood's going.
+Her fiancé, Lord Arthur Holmwood, gets worried, and Dr. Seward sends for his friend and mentor, Van Helsing, to check her out.

-The case is now extremely urgent – if they don't catch and kill Dracula quickly, Mina will turn into a vampire, like Lucy.
+The case is now extremely urgent—if they don't catch and kill Dracula quickly, Mina will turn into a vampire like Lucy did.
 Dracula leads them on a spectacular chase back to Transylvania, where they finally catch up to him and kill him.
 Mina is saved, and they all live happily ever after.
 Except for Quincey Morris, who gets stabbed during the final fight.